withastro/docs/TRANSLATING.md

 **When you think a PR is good to be merged**, approve the PR through GitHub's "Review Changes" button or leave a "**LGTM!**" in the comments. (“LGTM” is an abbreviation of “Looks Good to Me” often used to approve pull requests.)

 ## Translation Tips

+### Good and Bad Adaptation

+Not everything written in English will have a 1:1 translation, so it is not only allowed, but also encouraged to make adaptations when necessary.
+Here are our opinions on what is a good or bad adaptation:

+Things like removing or adding a comma, making a paragraph easier to read according to the language's norms, and other small changes are examples of **good adaptation**, as the overall meaning is not being lost.

+On the other hand, changing the page structure (e.g. moving headings, asides, etc.), the content itself (e.g. different examples, new paragraphs, etc.), and not faithfully translating the page are examples of **bad adaptation**, as they make it harder for new i18n contributors to jump in and review/update translations.

+Note that the Team Docs goes through a lot of very technical, intentional wording decisions to convey how things exactly work and why.
+When translations don't try to be faithful to the original version, it's possible that the original meaning is lost, especially when some key words are removed or changed for another with a different meaning.

 ### Language-specific Guides (Glossary & Style Guide)